 The increasing carbon footprint of the Indian auto industry has been a major issue for long.
-In order to reduce it, we first need to understand what is carbon footprint and the factors that cause it.
-Most importantly how carbon footprint can be reduced with car repair?
+In order to reduce it, we first need to understand what is the carbon footprint and the factors that cause it.
+Most importantly how carbon footprint can be reduced with a car repair?

 What is a carbon footprint?

 The total amount of greenhouse gases produced by human activities in a particular area in a particular period of time account for the carbon footprint.
 The carbon footprint is measured in tonnes of CO2 that is released into the atmosphere by each individual through their activities.